Four Websites for Learning Spanish That Rosetta Stone Doesn't Want You to Know About

 Hablemos Español (all levels) on Youtube is a neat little find that uses a news show format.
 The “newscasters” cover a point and then introduce a video scene with actors demonstrating usage as skits.
 Make sure you go to the site with 172 videos (another site is listed by the same name with 38 videos but is for Germans).

 Learning Spanish while you consider expat life is a great way to exercise your brain, and whether or not you ever make the move, studies have shown it improves mental acuity and memory.
+For the aspiring expat, it’s more than an exercise, speaking the language is a way of life.

 Most recent: Thousands of Americans cross the border every year to get dental work, and for good reason.